hyunwoongko/beyond-lm/README.md

 Given a specific question, We specify N roles that are suitable for that question.
 Each language model corresponding to each role has a single speaking opportunity.
-After the discussion of the language models is over, The responder model synthesizes the contents of the discussion as a single answer.
+After the discussion of the language models is over, The responder model generates the final output using the discussion.

 ### How to use
 ```python